Importing and exporting customer lists

 To export customers:

-From your Shopify admin, click Customers (or press
+From your Shopify admin, go to Customers.

 Click one of the following export options: